What is Cloud Composer?

 We recommend that you use a dedicated environment for integration testing with Airflow.
 One way to signal the DAG run success is to write into a file in a Cloud Storage folder and check the content in your own integration test cases.

 How do I collaborate efficiently with other DAG contributors?

 Each contributor can have a subdirectory in the

-picked up automatically by the scheduler or webserver.
+by the scheduler or webserver.

 DAG contributors can create manual DAG runs

 by using the

 gcloud composer environments run test-environment-name \ test -- dag-id task-id execution-date --subdir /home/airflow/gcs/data/alice_dev

 How do I keep my deployment and production environments in sync?

 - To manage access: